Greetings to you, thrill seekers, conversationalists, music lovers, and lovers of your country.

 After this kept happening, the mission changed.

-All of a sudden, we found ourselves in a mini war.
+All of a sudden, we found ourselves in a mini-war.

-And we still trying to negotiate a settlement in the midst of trying to meet with some representatives of Mohammed Farah Adid in Mogadishu.
+In the midst of trying to meet with some representatives of Mohammed Farah Adid in Mogadishu, a trap was set and the U.S. Army was attacked.

 Helicopters were shot down.

-The Army requested more assistance.
+The army requested more assistance.

 We need more equipment.

-And that action was being cheered, a standing ovation by the people we were sent there to feed.
+The last picture we saw was of a naked U.S. ARMY Ranger being dragged through the streets of Mogadishu and that action was being cheered a standing ovation by the people we were sent there to feed.

-Not long after, it was uh Osama bin Laden in an interview with John Miller, then with ABC, who said that story, that instance, that episode, is what convinced me that the American people and the Americans do not have the stomach to take casualties.
+That instance, that episode is what convinced me that the American people and the Americans do not have the stomach to take casualties.

 They're a paper tiger.